jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 ### Creating The Procfile

- 1. Create a new file in Sublime Text.
+ 1. In the Sublime Text program's top menu choose `File -> New File` to create a new blank file.

     {% imgcap /images/create_new_file.png Create New File In Sublime Text %}